-- User ID (in a numerical value) all files and directory of the archive should use in target's root filesystem.
-A '-' uses file's/directorie's UID in the archive - <GID> Group ID (in a numerical value) the files and directories should use in target's root filesystem.
-A '-' uses file's/directorie's GID in the archive - <archive> Name of the archive to be used in this call.
+- <package> Name of the IPKG/OPKG the macro should work on - UID> User ID all files and directory of the archive should use in the target's root filesystem.
+A uses the file's/directory's UID in the archive - <GID> Group ID the files and directories should use in the target's root filesystem.
+A uses the file's/directory's GID in the archive - <archive> Name of the archive to be used in this call.
 The given path and filename is used as is - base path> Base path component in the root filesystem the archive should be extracted to.
-Can be just '/' for root.
+Can be just / for root.